jonbmartin/pulpy/README.rst

 2) Gradient Waveform Design and Optimization
 ************************************************
 `pulpy` also has a variety of tools for designing gradient pulses.
-This ranges from simple trapezoids:
+This ranges from simple trapezoids, the building block of many pulse sequences:

 .. code-block:: python